MENTAL HEALTH RESOURCES

 Internship is an exciting and rewarding year that can be filled with personal growth and professional development.
 It can also be an incredibly challenging and demanding year where new doctors are exposed to incredible stress, long work hours and sleep deprivation.
 It is known that rates of depression are higher among interns than the general population and that untreated depression can have profoundly negative consequences on job performance, quality of relationships, physical health and general well-being.

-Depression is a syndrome characterized by a persistent depressed mood and lack of interest or ability to derive pleasure from your usual activities.
+Depression is characterized by a persistent depressed mood and lack of interest or ability to derive pleasure from your usual activities.
 Other symptoms include changes in energy, sleep, appetite, or concentration as well as feelings of guilt, worthlessness, helplessness and hopelessness.
 Often people with depression feel that life is not worth living and that they would be better off dead.
+Depression is often triggered by stress and, as we all know, the practice of medicine can be highly stressful.
+Untreated depression can have profoundly negative consequences on job performance, quality of relationships, physical health and general well-being.

-Over the course of this next year, if you begin to experience symptoms of depression, we would encourage you to seek help.
+If you begin to experience symptoms of depression, we encourage you to seek help.
 We have provided the contact information for mental health services available in the area.

 Mental Health Services Locator by State Website: